catseye/toolshelf/README.markdown

     toolshelf dock https://bitbucket.org/plato/the-republic

-will clone a Mercurial repo from Bitbucket.  ♦ And you can dock a vanilla, non-version-controlled tarball by saying
+will clone a Mercurial repo from Bitbucket.
+And you can dock a vanilla, non-version-controlled tarball by saying

     toolshelf dock http://example.com/distfiles/foo-1.0.tar.gz

-(It will place the source tree in a directory called `example.com/foo-1.0` under `$TOOLSHELF`.)
+(It will download the tarball to `$TOOLSHELF/.distfiles/foo-1.0.tar.gz` and cache it there, extract it to a temporary directory, and place the source tree in `$TOOLSHELF/example.com/distfile/foo-1.0`.
+This will work regardless of whether the tarball contains a single directory called `foo-1.0`, as is standard, or if it is a "tarbomb" where all the files are contained in the root of the tar archive.
+Which is frowned upon.)

 `toolshelf` understands a few shortcuts for Github and Bitbucket: